dsoprea/PySecure/README.txt

 SFTP Examples
 =============

-File resources are file-like objects that are similar to standard file objects, and allow writes.
-Calls will have traditional syntax, as identified here:
+File resources are file-like objects that are similar to standard file objects.
+Calls will have traditional methods, as identified here:

     http://docs.python.org/2/library/stdtypes.html#file-objects

-These are examples of how to list a directory and read files:
+List a directory:

     from pysecure.adapters.sftpa import SftpSession, SftpFile